its-sachink/Educative/Python 3 - An interactive deep dive/1_First Python Program/10_Sets.md

 - ① To create an empty set, call set() with no arguments.

--   ⑤ Due to historical quirks carried over from Python 2, you can not create an empty set with two curly brackets.
-This actually creates an empty dictionary, not an empty set.
+-   ⑤ Due to historical quirks carried over from Python 2, <mark>you can not create an empty set with two curly brackets.
+This actually creates an empty dictionary, not an empty set.</mark>

 </br>
 </br>